Cradle Mountain from Dove Lake

 Just behind the beach, halfway down Wineglass bay, with Mt Freycinet in the background.

-plans to dam the Franklin, and 1500 peaceful blockaders were arrested at the dam site, the Liberal Premier dismissed the wild and beautiful river as ‘a brown and leech-ridden ditch’.
+dam the Franklin, and 1500 peaceful blockaders were arrested at the dam site, the Liberal Premier dismissed the wild and beautiful river as ‘a brown and leech-ridden ditch’.

 Dombrovskis did not compromise his picture taking for the sake of the wilderness campaign but he did ensure he went to relevant areas to take pictures.
 At times he eschewed commercial considerations and his own high printing standards for the sake of the conservationists cause.
 Many publications carrying his donated images sold out.

 In a 1983 interview written for the book “Battle for the Franklin” Dombrovskis disclaimed the idea that imagery can match experience.

 “What I am showing is visual beauty, but wilderness is very much more than visual beauty.
 All the other feelings you have there you can talk about, but it really doesn’t mean much until you actually go there and experience it.
 It’s like trying to tell someone what love is, what faith is; it doesn’t mean anything until you experience it yourself.”

 In 1987 Dombrovskis married Liz, a childhood acquaintance from Fern Tree, who had two children Ben and Anna from her own previous marriage.
 She was to accompany him on most of his

 Grub up, Wineglass Bay